MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/account-lockout-and-management-tool.md

 ---
 # Introduction to Account Lockout and Management Tools

-This article introduces [Account Lockout and Management Tools](https://www.microsoft.com/download/details.aspx?id=18465).
-This set of tools helps you manage accounts and troubleshoot account lockouts.
+This article introduces [Account Lockout and Management Tools](https://www.microsoft.com/download/details.aspx?id=18465) for Windows Server.

 _Original product version:_ &nbsp; Windows Server 2019, Windows Server 2016, Windows Server 2012 R2
 _Original KB number:_ &nbsp; 4469275

-## Files in the Account Lockout and Management Tools package
+## Summary

+This article introduces Account Lockout and Management Tools.
+This set of tools helps you manage accounts and troubleshoot account lockouts.

+## More information

 The following files are included in the Account Lockout and Management Tools package: